arangodb/docs-hugo/site/content/3.11/arangograph/data-loader/import.md

 - You have created at least one edge;
 - Every file is related to at least one node or edge.

 To continue with the import, click the **Save and start import** button.
+The data importer provides an overview showing results with the collections that have been created with the data provided in the files.

+To access your newly created graph in the ArangoDB web interface, click the **See your new graph** button.

 ## File validation